raizen74/aws-mle/README.md

 - `Apache ORC` (Optimized Row Columnar) is another columnar storage format that is designed for high performance and efficient storage of data.
 While it can be a good choice for analytical processing, `Apache Parquet` is generally preferred for its wider adoption, better performance, and support for **schema evolution in semi-structured data**.
 - `Apache Parquet` is a columnar storage format optimized for analytics **well-suited for storing semi-structured data with schema evolution requirements**.
 It supports efficient compression, encoding, and is suitable for both batch and interactive analytics on semi-structured data.
 It also supports schema evolution, which allows modifications to the data structure over time.
 It provides efficient storage, high performance for batch and interactive analytics, and supports complex nested data structures.
 This makes it a suitable choice for analytical processing needs.
 - `CSV`, not suited for semi-structured data with schema evolution
+- `Avro RecordIO` is a row-based storage format that is efficient for serialization but not ideal for storage and processing of large datasets like Parquet.
+Avro does support schema evolution, but its row-based nature makes it less efficient for large-scale analytical workloads compared to Parquet.

 ## EMR